B0ney/xmodits-cli/README.md

 (unless you compile with ``--features="rayon"``).-->

 ## Windows
-Windows Vista is the minimum OS that could run xmodits.
-I tried to get Windows XP working sorry :(
+Minimum supported OS: Windows 7

-xmodits is compiled with vcruntime (msvc only) embedded, so it should run out of the box.
+XMODITS is compiled with vcruntime (msvc only) embedded, so it should run out of the box.

 ## Linux
 **For backwards (and forwards) compatability, it is recommended that you download the ``*-musl`` variant.**